 What is a PCN?

-A PCN is not necessarily a bricks-and-mortar building – it is a “network” of family physicians and health care providers working together to provide primary care to patients.
+A PCN is not necessarily a brick-and-mortar building – it is a “network” of family physicians and health care providers working together to provide primary care to patients.
 A PCN may be composed of one clinic with many physicians and support staff or several physicians in several clinics across a geographic region.

 Each network is unique and has the flexibility to develop programs and provide services that meet the specific needs of its patients.
 This grassroots approach allows – and encourages – the PCN to focus on the needs of the local patient population.